-Students are allocated in pairs to a GP practice.
-Each pair will attend your practice on two Tuesday afternoons, for three hours.
+Students are allocated in a group of four to a GP practice.
+Each group will attend your practice on two Tuesday afternoons, for three hours.
 This is 'protected time' and ideally you should see a reduced number of patients in that period to deliver as much teaching potential as possible out of each encounter.